ecurrencyhodler/OrdiBird/README.md

 # OrdiBird Token Game

-A fun browser-based game where players can earn BIRD tokens on the Bitcoin Spark network.
+A fun web-based game where players can earn BIRD tokens on the Bitcoin Spark network.

 ## 🚀 Quick Start